If you want to save as much money on your textbooks as is humanly possible this semester, this guide is for you.

 - Electronic rentals (these are like the Megazords of textbooks!)

 For any given textbook, the lowest-priced option could be any one of these.
 Maybe your textbook is kinda old, and you can find it used on Amazon for $0.01.
 Or maybe it’s one of those horrible books that come with an access code, forcing you to buy it new.
 (Dear professors: we don’t like paying for these)

 Either way, there are a ton of different places online where you can find your books – so don’t just rely on your campus bookstore.
 Here’s a good-sized list:

 - Barnes & Noble

-- Chegg – if you’d like to support College Info Geek, you can use this one (or Amazon) and I’ll earn a small commission – though you’ll pay no extra.
+- Chegg – if you’d like to support College Info Geek, you can use this one and I’ll earn a small commission – though you’ll pay no extra.
 However, please read the rest of the guide first – if you can get a better price elsewhere, I highly recommend doing so!